frictionlessdata/datapackage-pipelines/README.md

 _Parameters_:

 - `resources` - Resources to unpivot.
 Same semantics as `resources` in `stream_remote_resources`.
-- `extraKeyFields` - List of target fields that unpivoted column values should go to
+- `extraKeyFields` - List of target field definitions, each definition is an object containing at least these properties (unpivoted column values will go here)
   - `name` - Name of the target field
   - `type` - Type of the target field
-- `extraValueField` - Target field that unpivoted cell values should go to
+- `extraValueField` - Target field definition - an object containing at least these properties (unpivoted cell values will go here)
   - `name` - Name of the target field
   - `type` - Type of the target field
-- `unpivot` - List of fields to unpivot from original data
+- `unpivot` - List of source field definitions, each definition is an object containing at least these properties
-  - `name` - Name or regular expression of original field to unpivot.
+  - `name` - Either simply the name, or a regular expression matching the name of original field to unpivot.
   - `keys` - A Map between target field name and values for original field
     - Keys should be target field names from `extraKeyFields`
-    - Values may be either simply the constant value to insert, or a regular expression matching the original title.
+    - Values may be either simply the constant value to insert, or a regular expression matching the `name`.

 _Examples_: